snetsplit/gnss-1.1-gpsd/EndUser.md

     ```

-2) A service is needed to inject Install the needed service:
+2) A service is needed to inject gspd output into Waydroid:

    a) if systemd based:
 ```
 sudo wget -O /etc/systemd/system/waydroid-gpsd.service \